pennmem/ram-devguide/docs/networking.md

 ### `READY`

 Indicates that the task laptop is awaiting a `START` message.
+This is not used in System 3.

 ### `ALIGNCLOCK`